hhtronik/qok-i-learn-soldering-th/README.md

 8. Insert and solder the switch (the switch has an orientation too, it can be inserted easily in one direction without twisting the lead wires)
 9. Insert and solder the battery holder (the outline of the battery holder should match the silkscreen printing)
 10. Check all joints (and measure everything if you know how to do that)
+11. Use the side-cutter to remove the excess wire (maybe do that once you've tested everything _/\O/\_ )
 11. Insert a battery (the positive pole/+ should face up, away from the PCB) and press the button

 **...if the LED lights up, well, congratulations you've completed the kit!**